-The distance between the tip of the brake lever (1) and the grip can be adjusted by turning the adjuster dial (2) while pushing the lever forward.
+The distance between the tip of the brake lever (1) and the grip can be adjusted by turning the adjuster (2) while pushing the lever forward.

-Align the numbers (3) on the adjuster dial with the index mark (4).
+Align the arrow (3) on the brake lever with the index mark (4) on the adjuster.